Keenan-Faure/Shopify-Integrator/README.md

 The environment variable file contains variables that are used by the application.
 Of course, if one is removed, please do not expect the application to work correctly.

-The default `.env` file contains the default values that needs to be changed.
+The default `.env` file contains the default values that needs to be changed and can be found below:

 #### Postgresql